When Does Closeness in Distribution Imply Representational Similarity? An Identifiability Perspective: Introduction

-The \textbf{structure and main contributions} of our paper are as follows: \begin{itemize}[itemsep=0em,topsep=0em,leftmargin=0.75em] \item We prove that small KL divergence between two models from our considered class (\cref{eq:roeder_model}) does not guarantee similar representations (\cref{sec:small_kl_dissimilar_reps}, \cref{theorem:small_KL_dissimilar_reps}); as a corollary, models arbitrarily close to maximizing the likelihood can have entirely dissimilar representations (\cref{cor:small_loss_dissimilar_reps}). \item We define a distance between probability distributions (\cref{sec:dist_prob}) and a dissimilarity measure between representations (\cref{sec:d_svd}), and prove that small distributional distance implies representational similarity up to a specific class of invertible linear transformations (\cref{sec:close_to_identifiability_result}). \item We empirically show that: (1) models trained on CIFAR-10 can exhibit dissimilar representations despite similarly good performance through a mechanism similar to that in the proof of \cref{cor:small_loss_dissimilar_reps} (\cref{sec:permutations_trained_models}); (2) on synthetic data, wider networks yield lower mean and variance of our distributional distance, and also have more similar representations (\cref{sec:wider_networks_more_similar}). \end{itemize}
+The \textbf{structure and main contributions} of our paper are as follows: \begin{itemize}[itemsep=0em,topsep=0em,leftmargin=0.75em] \item We prove that small KL divergence between two models from our considered class (\cref{eq:roeder_model}) does not guarantee similar representations (\cref{sec:small_kl_dissimilar_reps}, \cref{theorem:small_KL_dissimilar_reps}); as a corollary, models with near-maximum data likelihood can have entirely dissimilar representations (\cref{cor:small_loss_dissimilar_reps}). \item We define a distance between probability distributions (\cref{sec:dist_prob}) and a dissimilarity measure between representations (\cref{sec:d_svd}), and prove that small distributional distance implies representational similarity up to a specific class of invertible linear transformations (\cref{sec:close_to_identifiability_result}). \item We empirically show that: (1) models trained on CIFAR-10 can exhibit dissimilar representations despite similarly good performance through a mechanism similar to that in the proof of \cref{cor:small_loss_dissimilar_reps} (\cref{sec:permutations_trained_models}); (2) on synthetic data, wider networks yield lower mean and variance of our distributional distance, and also have more similar representations (\cref{sec:wider_networks_more_similar}). \end{itemize}